Warehouse Management: What It Is and How to Do It Right

 Putaway

-After materials receive into the warehouse, they need a strategy and process for when and where to place them in the warehouse.
+After materials receive, they need a warehouse strategy and process for when and where to place them in the warehouse.
 This is the warehouse putaway process.

 Storage